Uncertainty Quantification Metrics for Deep Regression: Introduction

 \section{Introduction}

-In recent years, there has been a rapid advance in the adoption of neural network-based methods for many tasks in robotics.
+In recent years, there has been a rapid advance in the adoption of neural network-based methods in many real-world applications, for example robotics.
 Following this adoption, increasing scrutiny has been directed towards neural network-based methods for their lack of reliability and interpretability.
 While neural networks have achieved impressive performance for many different tasks, the fact remains that they can be unreliable in real-world deployment \citep{grimmett2016introspection}.
 Additionally, their lack of interpretability makes it difficult to know how and when they may perform unreliably.
 For these reasons, increasing attention has been directed at the uncertainty output from neural networks, and the importance of introspective qualities \citep{grimmett2016introspection}.
 Arguably the most important introspective quality is a reliable uncertainty estimate.

-Despite increasing attention being directed toward \textit{uncertainty quantification} (UQ), most of the work is directed toward uncertainty in classification tasks.
-In robotics, regression problems are common, and there is a lack of common understanding surrounding the available metrics.
+Despite increasing attention being directed toward \textit{uncertainty quantification} (UQ), much of this work focuses on uncertainty in classification tasks where metrics for assessment are well understood \citep{ovadia2019can}.
+Many real-world applications, however, rely instead on regression, and there is a lack of common understanding surrounding the available metrics for regression.
 In this work, we have identified four metrics that are commonly used to measure various qualities in a predicted uncertainty in regression.
 Specifically, we investigate the {\it Area Under Sparsification Error} (AUSE) \citep{ilg2018uncertainty}, {\it Spearman's Rank Correlation} \citep{spearman1904}, {\it Negative Log Likelihood} (NLL)\citep{lakshminarayanan2017simple}, and \textit{Calibration Error} (CE) \citep{naeini2015}.
 These UQ metrics measure different aspects of uncertainty that are all orthogonal to the regression task performance (typically {\it mean squared error} (MSE)) as indicated in Fig.~\ref{fig:illustration}.

-With the help of synthetic datasets, we explore the usage of these metrics with the aim of understanding exactly what they measure, their limitations and whether or not their measurements are useful for practical applications.
+With the help of synthetic datasets, we explore the usage of these metrics with the aim of better understanding their differences, strengths and limitations.